 The scheme is open to all UK employers that created and started a PAYE payroll scheme on/before 19 March 2020 and have a UK bank account.

 What workers are covered by this scheme?

-The scheme does not apply to self-employed people or contractors – see the section below for the support to self employed.
+The scheme does not apply to self-employed people or contractors – see the section below for the support available to the self employed.

-How will this work for those on zero-hour/flexible contracts/agency workers?
+How does this work for those on zero-hour/flexible contracts/agency workers?

 This scheme aims to support all those employed through the PAYE system regardless of their employment contract, including those on zero-hour contracts.

 Zero-hour and flexible contracts can cover a whole range of working arrangements, and the 80% grant is applied to whichever is higher:

 - The earnings in the same pay period in the previous year; or

 - The average earnings in the whole previous 12 months (or fewer if they have worked for less time than this, including a part month calculation if they were taken in February 2020).